-Basically, the more you put down as a deposit, the better mortgage deal you'll get.
-But, if house prices are going up at the same time, it'd be better to pay a bit more for your mortgage and get on the ladder sooner.
+Usually, the more you put down as a deposit, the better mortgage deal you'll get.
+But, if house prices are going up at the same time, it might be better to pay a bit more for your mortgage and get on the ladder sooner.

 You also need to bear in mind that your monthly mortgage payments aren't the only expense you'll be paying out.
 You need to include the other costs of getting a mortgage.

 Save a regular amount that you know you can keep up over a long period.
-This will also show lenders that you are a good prospect for a loan.
+This will also help show lenders that you are able to manage your finances well.
 You can always add more to your savings when you have money to spare.

 Look at our guide to deposits for more information.

-Having someone, who is usually a parent, guarantee your mortgage to the lender can help you get a loan if your own finances are a bit tight.
-You're responsible for the repayments but, if you fall behind, your guarantor has to pay up - until the loan is repaid.
-They are jointly liable with you for the debt.
+Having someone, who is usually a parent or close family member, guarantee your mortgage can help you get a loan if your own finances are a bit tight.
+You're responsible for the repayments but, if you fall behind, your guarantor has to pay them - until the loan is repaid andt hey are jointly liable with you for the debt.